Sayan2919/IISC-Bangalore-UI-Design/README.md

 # IISC-Bangalore-UI-Design
 To run the program follow the steps:
-1) Open the file in jupyter notebook/lab.
+1) Open the file named Ui Design in jupyter notebook/lab.
 Make sure the packages mentioned in the documentation are installed.
 2) Run all the cells.
 * Here you will see a new window open.
 3) Click on load data.
 A browser window will open.